ralsina/nikola-server/ansible/README.md

 To deploy Alva in your own Debian or Ubuntu server:

+* Install ansible in your computer
-* In your server, setup the alva database in MySQL with a user and password granted access
+* In your server, setup the alva database in MySQL with some user and password granted full access
 * Copy deployment.yml.example to deployment.yml
 * Edit it and use real names and passwords
 * Edit hosts in the obvious way